ixiaopan/blog/content/post/interview.md

 At first, I was afraid to answer motivation questions since it was my first time to encounter such a question.
 Strictly speaking, this was my first time to think about this question seriously.
-Why this job?
-Why data science?
 I think the reason is that I had been working on frontend, consequently I take frontend for granted.
 But now I am switching to data science, I have to revisit it and find an answer for myself.